t0m45DEV/Trace-Engine/README.md

 ![Texture_example](screenshots/texture_example.png)

 The texture parser assumes a vertical strip format, where each texture is square and identically sized (e.g., 32x32 pixels), like in the image shown.

+## Contributing

+Contributing are welcome!
+Open an issue or submit a PR to improve functionality, add features, or fix bugs.